 “We’ll let her handle it” Shihon answered.

 Lux took off a glove on one of her hands and placed it on the ice wall.
 We watched curiously as she took a deep breath and exerted an invisible force at the wall.
-Instantly, parts of the wall turned into water and sloshed to the ground leaving an entrance to walk through the cave.
+Instantly, parts of the wall turned into water and sloshed to the ground leaving a large entrance to walk through the cave.

 “Whoa” I whispered but everyone could hear.